Hippopotamus Facts, Hippo Sweat, and a Natural Sunscreen

 Hippos live in groups called herds.
 The groups are also known as pods, bloats, and schools.
 A herd generally consists of females and their young and a territorial, breeding male.
 Bachelor males may be solitary or may be part of the herd.
 Herds generally consist of around ten to forty animals but may be much larger.

 Interestingly, the herd breaks up at night when the hippos begin their search for food on land.
 The males aren't territorial while the hippopotamuses are grazing.
 The animals travel individually, except for a mother with a young calf, who travels with her youngster.
 Hippos can move fast when necessary and can outrun humans.

 Hippos are classified as herbivores, or plant eaters.
 Some interesting observations are coming to light, however.
 Researchers have observed hippos eating the dead bodies of baby elephants, impala, and even other hippopotamuses.
 Hippos are thought to be scavengers rather than predators.
 The amount of meat that they eat and the frequency of their cannibalism are unknown.

 Hippos don’t have sweat glands, despite the use of the term "hippo sweat."
 They spend much of their day in water or wallowing in mud to escape the hot African sun.
 They move on to the banks of a river or lake only if the temperature is low enough.

-The eyes, ears and nostrils of hippos are located high on their heads.
+The eyes, ears, and nostrils of hippopotamuses are located high on their heads.
 This enables them to breathe and observe their environment while staying partially submerged in water.

 Hippo skin is virtually hairless and would soon burn when exposed to intense sunlight if it was unprotected.
 The skin secretes an oily liquid that acts as a sunscreen.
 The secretion is colourless to begin with but quickly turns red.
 Early observers referred to the liquid as "blood sweat", but we know today that it doesn't contain blood.